shariq1989/cookbook/content/recipe/Ivorian_Stew.md

 For the Stew:

-* 1 lb Chicken or Lamb, cut into 1-2 in. pieces
+* 1 lb Chicken or Lamb, cut into 1-2 inch pieces
 * 4 large Tomatoes, diced
 * 2 Onions, diced
 * 4 Garlic Cloves
 * 2 medium Carrots, sliced
 * 5 Red Potatoes, quartered
-* 2 cup Chicken Stock or 2 cup Water and 1 tsp Better than Bouillon
+* 2 cup Chicken Stock or 2 cup Water and 1 tsp Chicken Better than Bouillon

 For the Kedjenou Spice Mix: